 Plan for playground renovation at P.S.
 261K in Brooklyn.
 Credit: Trust for Public Land

 No open space is too small to contribute environmental value.
-In a perfect evocation of ecologist Rene Dubos’ admonition to “Think globally, act locally,” New York City Department of Environmental Protection allocated funding to the Parks Department to transform striped and paved traffic islands into “Greenstreets.”
-The idea of turning formerly paved areas into small gardens is not new—it was pioneered by then-Parks Commissioner Henry J. Stern and his fellow Department of Transportation Commissioner, Ross Sandler, in the 1980s, following a plan devised by DOT Deputy Commissioner for Planning David Gurin.
-Approximately 2,000 of these esthetically pleasing transformations were effected over the course of two decades, but the latest GI spin has the Greenstreets being designed to capture the storm water from the surrounding streets in specially designed systems with lush planting beds populated by plants that can tolerate both inundation and drought, along with the other indignities of urban street life, such as salt, contaminants, and dog waste.
-These hyper-performing landscapes are tiny by park standards, but they bring beauty to formerly barren corners, serve as mini habitats for insects and birds, and most of all, soak up storm water.
+In a perfect evocation of ecologist Rene Dubos’ admonition to “Think globally, act locally,” the New York City Department of Environmental Protection (DEP) allocated funding to the Parks Department to transform striped and paved traffic islands into “Greenstreets.”
+The idea of turning formerly paved areas into small gardens is not new—it was pioneered by then-Parks Commissioner Henry J. Stern and his fellow Department of Transportation (DOT) Commissioner Ross Sandler in the 1980s, following a plan devised by DOT Deputy Commissioner for Planning David Gurin.
+Approximately 2,000 of these aesthetically pleasing transformations were effected over the course of two decades, but the latest GI spin has the Greenstreets being designed to capture the storm water from the surrounding streets in specially designed systems with lush planting beds populated by plants that can tolerate both inundation and drought, along with the other indignities of urban street life, such as salt, contaminants, and dog waste.
+These hyper-performing landscapes are tiny by park standards, but they bring beauty to formerly barren corners, serve as mini-habitats for insects and birds, and most of all, soak up storm water.
 Moreover, these steps are only the beginning of efforts to abate the increasing “heat island effect” that global warming is bringing to our nation’s cities.
 During Hurricane Irene two years ago, one of the first generation GI Greenstreets captured 25,000 gallons of storm water, and a corner notorious for flooding during normal rain events did not flood.

-Cities across the Country Go Green
+Cities across the country go green

 Green infrastructure as part of the solution to managing that most vital and also most dangerous of all natural forces—water—will likely be an essential component of urban design for the foreseeable future.
 The Trust for Public Land is working with cities across the country to research, design, and construct parks using GI, and to investigate benefits and costs.
-As we work to create sustainable, resilient cities, green infrastructure, with appropriate planning, will be a way to create new, well-funded, multi-functional public parks and open spaces, large and small.
+As we work to create sustainable, resilient cities, GI, with appropriate planning, will be a way to create new, well-funded, multi-functional public parks and open spaces, both large and small.